Chris Doig: Northampton Town

 Doig signed for former club Northampton on 30 June 2005 and finished his first season with 45 appearances and three goals, as the side earned promotion to League One as League Two runners-up.
 He was retained as club captain by Stuart Gray when he took charge on 2 January 2007, due to Scott McGleish, former club captain, being transfer listed.
 Shortly before the match against Huddersfield Town in April 2007, Doig came third in the club's Player of the Year awards, behind Jason Crowe and Mark Bunn.
 Doig penned a two-year contract that would expire in 2009.
 Having made 32 appearances and scored 1 goal in the 2008–09 season, he was released by Northampton, with the side having been relegated to League Two.

 Central Coast Mariners

-On 9 June 2009 he signed a two-year contract with the Central Coast Mariners of the Australian A-League.
+On 9 June 2009, Doig signed a two-year contract with the Central Coast Mariners of the Australian A-League.

+He made his debut for the club, starting the match, in a 2-1 win against Melbourne Victory in the opening game of the season.
+During the match, however, Doig suffered a calf injury that saw him out for a month.
+But he made his return from injury, starting the match, in a 2-0 win against Gold Coast United on 19 September 2009.
+Since joining Central Coast Mariners, Doig formed a centre-back partnership with Alex Wilkinson.
+However, he suffered a quad strain that saw him out for the rest of the year.
+On 9 January 2010, Doig made his return from injury, starting the whole game, in a 1-1 draw against North Queensland Fury.
+However, he missed the last game of the season, due to an injury.
+Despite this, Doig made thirteen appearances in all competitions at his first season at the club.

+However, his second season at Central Coast Mariners was struggling moment for Doig, as he had no regular game time, due to competitions.
+Despite this, Doig made thirteen appearances in all competitions at his second season at the club.